-- Make sure the Consultant is provided with the necessary and required resources i.e. the project documents- proposal, reports and any other that the consultant may need. - Give logistical information and attend to any concerns that may arise during the Endline exercise - Facilitate the work of the consultant in accessing beneficiaries and other local stakeholders - Monitor the daily work of the consultant and bring to the attention of the consultant/RACIDA any concerns that may arise - Provide technical oversight in the review of all deliverables - Provide timely comments on the draft report
+- Make sure the Consultant is provided with the necessary and required resources i.e. the project documents- proposal, reports and any other that the consultant may need. - Brief the consultant upon his/her appointment/start of contract - Arrange appointments for the consultant and the team as necessary - Give logistical information and support (if part of the contract) and attend to any concerns that may arise during the Endline exercise - Guiding the consultant in accessing beneficiaries and other local stakeholders - Monitor the daily work of the consultant and bring to the attention of the consultant/RACIDA any concerns that may arise - Provide technical oversight in the review of all deliverables - Provide timely comments on the draft report